Sîn-šar-iškun: Fall of the Assyrian Empire

-In May 615 BC, Nabopolassar and the Babylonians assaulted Assur, the ceremonial and religious center of Assyria and the Assyrian Empire's southernmost remaining city.
+In May 615 BCE, Nabopolassar and the Babylonians assaulted Assur, the ceremonial and religious center of Assyria and the Assyrian Empire's southernmost remaining city.
 Sîn-šar-iškun swiftly rallied his army and counterattacked, lifting the siege of Assur and forcing Nabopolassar to retreat to the city of Takrit.
 There, Sîn-šar-iškun besieged Nabopolassar, but he was eventually forced to abandon the siege.'
 Though the conflict had shifted to Assyria becoming the defender, the war was at this point still being fought according to standard Mesopotamian practice, with attacks, counterattacks and retreats and neither side having the confidence or means to force a decisive confrontation.
 Despite constant defeats and setbacks, the Assyrian army remained powerful and capable of being deployed rapidly.'

-In late 615 BC or in 614 BC,' the Medes under their king Cyaxares entered Assyria and conquered the region around the city of Arrapha in preparation for a campaign against Sîn-šar-iškun.
+In late 615 BCE or in 614 BCE,' the Medes under their king Cyaxares entered Assyria and conquered the region around the city of Arrapha in preparation for a campaign against Sîn-šar-iškun.
 Although there are plenty of earlier sources discussing Assyro-Median relations, none are preserved from the period leading up to Cyaxares's invasion and as such, the political context and reasons for the sudden attack are not known.'
 Perhaps, the war between Babylonia and Assyria had disrupted the economy of the Medes and inspired a direct intervention.'

-In July or August of 614 BC, the Medes mounted attacks on the cities of Nimrud and Nineveh and successfully conquered the city of Tarbisu.
+In July or August of 614 BCE, the Medes mounted attacks on the cities of Nimrud and Nineveh and successfully conquered the city of Tarbiṣu.
 They then besieged Assur.
 This siege was successful and the Medes captured the ancient heart of Assyria, plundering it and killing many of its inhabitants.
 The brutal sack of Assur came as a shock to people throughout the Near East.
 Even the Babylonian chronicles, hostile to Assyria, speak of the Medes as unnecessarily brutal, stating that they "inflicted a terrible defeat on a great people, pillaged and looted them and robbed them".'
 Nabopolassar only arrived at Assur after the plunder had already begun and met with Cyaxares, allying with him and signing an anti-Assyrian pact.
 The treaty between the Babylonians and Medes was sealed through the marriage of Nabopolassar's son and heir, Nebuchadnezzar, and Cyaxares's daughter, Amytis.
 The onset of winter after the fall of Assur meant that both the Medes and Babylonians then returned to their homelands, preparing for further campaigns in the next year.
 The Assyrians appear to have not recognized the severity of their situation as they did not use the pause in the fighting to fall back into, and prepare, defensive positions.
 Instead of repairing the damage in Nimrud, the populace there dismantled the walls further to prepare for future renovation work (which would never happen).'